 Using a photoactive plastic that converts infrared light into an electrical current, scientists developed a new kind of polymer solar cell that produces energy by absorbing mainly near-infrared light, not visible light, making the cells nearly 70% transparent to the human eye.

-UCLA researchers have developed a new transparent solar cell that is an advance toward giving windows in homes and other buildings the ability to generate electricity while still allowing people to see outside.
+University of California, Los Angeles (UCLA) researchers have developed a new transparent solar cell that is an advance toward giving windows in homes and other buildings the ability to generate electricity while still allowing people to see outside.
 Their study appears in the journal ACS Nano.

 The UCLA team describes a new kind of polymer solar cell (PSC) that produces energy by absorbing mainly infrared light, not visible light, making the cells nearly 70% transparent to the human eye.
 They made the device from a photoactive plastic that converts infrared light into an electrical current.